The Process and Costs of Drug Development

 The investment required for discovering and developing each new drug averages $2 billion USD.
 In addition, the process of taking a synthesized compound to the market as a drug can take years, even decades.
 With such high risk and no promise of reward, companies and institutions continue to work toward developing new drugs to save and improve lives.
 We take a look at the huge costs involved in getting a new drug from the lab bench to the pharmacy shelf.

 “The drug industry harbors a dirty secret.
 New drugs are small organic molecules and small organic molecules are made by chemists”Peter Goodfellow, Senior Vice President of Discovery Research at GlaxoSmithKline (Retired)

-The majority of drugs on the market today are still, small organic molecules.
 Though there are various techniques available to design and synthesize these small molecules, their discovery usually starts off by screening existing compound libraries.
 With the aid of computer programs, screening of thousands of compounds can be quickly performed; this narrows the field to just several viable drug candidates, also known as ‘hits’.

 Following this, the next step is to synthesize these ‘hits’ for use in large-scale assays.
 Typically, companies design and study a large number of drug candidates, as it is a relatively inexpensive process.
 In vitro assays provide preliminary data, such as how well the drug might work inside a human body (efficacy) – this is a key driver in drug development.